technical-task123/tech-task/README.md

       after create files or after edit class names or namespace.
 - util/ILibGenerator generate interfaces for "middleware classes" which has __call instead implementation of methods.
+- add @property for inerfaces and add related traits.
+Relate by @uses.
+  Interfaces and traits used both in abstract classes.

+  Because:
+  - interfaces cat not have $properties.
+  - php classes can not extend more than 1 parent class.

+  Example:
+  - IHasAnimalCollection
+  - THasAnimalCollection
+  - AZoo

 # Directory structure of project:
 - public Place for accessible files for web server